ArtificialIntelligenceToolkit/conx/README.md

 ## Install

-`conx` requires Python3, and some other Python modules that are installed automatically with pip.
+`conx` requires Python3, Keras version 2.0.8 or greater, and some other Python modules that are installed automatically with pip.

 **Note**: you may need to use pip3, or admin privileges (eg, sudo), or a user environment.